 NHPCO does not pay for travel-related expenses for committee members.
 It is the committee member’s responsibility to assume any related travel expenses.

 General Committee Member Expectations

 - Meet deadlines agreed upon by the committee.
-Committee work often includes drafting materials for monographs, surveys, position papers, articles, etc.
+Committee work often includes drafting materials for monographs; compliance guides surveys, position papers, articles, etc.